 - a.
 Grade index: 3.0 or above - b.
-Credits: As stipulated by the program of study, 34 credits minimum. - c.
+Credits: As stipulated by the program of study, 36 credits minimum. - c.
 Residence: A minimum of two year of full-time work must be completed at UCC - d.
 Time limitations: A maximum of 4 years to complete all the requirements - e.
 Comprehensive examination Required of all MS and MA candidates - f.
 Thesis defense: Required of all MS candidates

-The student must deliver the approved dissertation/thesis in a CD-ROM or flash drive, according to the Dissertation/Thesis Manual, to complete the graduation requirements and receive his/hers diploma.
-The Graduate Programs in Biomedical Sciences will print and bind three (3) copies of the thesis (one for the student, one for the department and one for the library).
+The student must deliver the approved dissertation/thesis electronically according to the Dissertation/Thesis Manual, to complete the graduation requirements and receive his/hers diploma.
+The Graduate Program in Biomedical Sciences will print and bind three (3) copies of the thesis (one for the student, one for the department or Mentor, and one for the library).

-UNIVERSIDAD CENTRAL DEL CARIBE Graduate Program in Biomedical Sciences Office GPBSE 24
+UNIVERSIDAD CENTRAL DEL CARIBE Graduate Program in Biomedical Sciences Office GPBSF 24